SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 Once you are set up on GitHub, you can publish your interview package to a GitHub repository.

 :::warning
-When publishing your interview package to GitHub for the first time, take a moment to update the **Package Name**.
-This will become part of the GitHub repository name and URL, and it is difficult to change later on.
+When publishing your interview package to GitHub for the first time, take a moment to consider the **[Package Name](https://docassemble.org/docs/playground.html#packages:~:text=Package%20Name:)** before you create it.
+The package name will become part of the GitHub repository name and URL, and it is difficult to change later on.

 See [our package naming guidelines](naming#docassemble-projects-and-packages).
 :::